lessthan41/DSAII-HR/README.md

 |RegAD  |87.2    |   83.9  |

 ## Acknowledgement
-Thanks to NTU XXXLAB for providing the prototype dataset.
+Thanks to NTU [Bio-inspired Robotics Laboratory (BioRoLa)](http://biorola.me.ntu.edu.tw/) for providing the prototype dataset.
 We apply stable diffusion on it and produce synthetic anomalies.

 ## NTHU CVLAB
 For more details, please visit [CVLAB](https://cv.cs.nthu.edu.tw/).